 Did you know studies also show that volunteering is great for your physical health and sense of well-being?
 What a great way to spend a few hours each week!

-While Volunteer Services works hard to place each and every applicant, it's not always possible to find an assignment that is a fit for both the applicant and staff.
+While the Volunteer Programs Team works hard to place each and every applicant, it is not always possible to find an assignment that is a fit for both the applicant and staff.
+Generally, applicant availability for the specific role that they are applying for, or inability to make the required commitment, is the most common reason why an applicant may not be able to be placed in a volunteer role.

 Prospective volunteers, we offer a wide range of opportunities to match nearly any interest, whether your preference is helping visitors to explore our exhibits, preparing specimens in our research collections, or caring for our aquarium tanks.